You Are Here: Home › How to Play Table Tennis › Advanced Serve

 ^ Top of page ^

-The high toss service is one of the best table tennis techniques you can master and is favoured by many of the top players because the speed of the ball falling onto the racket helps you to impart extra spin and speed onto the ball.
+The benefit of the high toss is that the speed of the ball falling onto the racket helps you to impart extra spin and speed onto the ball.

 Stand close to the table in your backhand corner.